dsinecos/go-concurrency-patterns/README.md

 3. Composing multiple goroutines as a pipeline
    1. Closing multiple downstream channels when an upstream input channel is closed
    2. Closing a single downstream channel when all the upstream input channels are closed
+   3. Creating a Pipeline connected by channels where each filter is executed in a separate goroutine

 4. Using `go run -race` to detect Race conditions